TomRoush/PdfBox-Android/README.md

 Basic PDF form filling on Android with a modified version of Apache's PdfBox project

+Important notes:
+-Based on PdfBox v1.8.3
+-This is still a work in progress; much if the functionality is missing/broken

 This is a stripped down version of Apache's PdfBox Java library for manipulating PDF documents.
 This version:
 -Contains only the methods required to open a PDF document with forms, fill them, and save and close the document